vozlt/nginx-module-vts/README.md

     * It reset traffic zones without deleting nodes in shared memory.(= init to 0)
   * delete
     * It delete traffic zones in shared memory. when re-request recreated.
+* **expire**=\<`seconds`\>
+  * Only with `delete`.
+Among the zones that `group` and `zone` already select, it deletes the ones whose last request is older than the given number of seconds, and leaves the rest.
+Without it every selected zone is deleted, as before. `processingCounts` in the response says how many were deleted.
+  * A value that is not a number leaves the request undone rather than falling back to deleting everything selected.
+  * The age of a zone is kept as a timestamp in milliseconds.
+On a 32 bit build that count wraps every 49.7 days, which is the largest `expire` that is meaningful there.
 * **group**=\<`server`\|`filter`\|`upstream@alone`\|`upstream@group`\|`cache`\|`*`\>
   * server
   * filter